Unbo10/OOP/Concepts_OOP.md

 > *Encapsulation is the process of grouping the extracted data into data capsules or classes (?)*.

-Using both abstraction and encapsulation you have objects that are capsules with a little screen to interact with them, but as another object, you can only know so much, depending on the level of abstraction given to the object.
-So, in summary, objects are encapsulated into tubes.
-To interact with these tubes a screen is available, but what's on it is defined according to the abstraction level of the object (*what* is an object depends on its level of abstraction).
+Using both abstraction and encapsulation you have objects that are capsules with a little screen to interact with them, so, as another object, you can only know so much, depending on the level of abstraction given to the object you're trying to access (*what* is an object depends on its level of abstraction).

 ```mermaid
 classDiagram